Antoine's: The book Dinner at Antoine's

+Films

 In the 1951 Bugs Bunny cartoon French Rarebit, a reference to Antoine's plays a pivotal role, as Bugs convinces two Parisian chefs to let him show them how to cook "Louisiana Back-Bay Bayou Bunny Bordelaise", exclusively because it is "a la Antoine".
 "Antoine of New Orleans?" the first chef asks, awestruck.
 Bugs retorts, "Well, I sure don't mean Antoine of Flatbush!"

 In the film Apocalypse Now, Chef (Frederic Forrest), a character from New Orleans, briefly mentions it.